Website Manager

 Equipment

-Pinto National, Mustang, Bronco, and Pony 14U divisions may use USA Bats or USSSA Bats.
+All Player Pitch Divisions (Pinto National, Mustang, Bronco, and Pony divisions) may use USA Bats or USSSA Bats.
 Any diameter bat allowed within USA and USSSA standard are allowed.
+If a Rec team only has USA Bats, a team may be asked to use USA Bats only to keep the game friendly and fair.
+Most teams will have USSSA Bats in Fall Ball.

 Pony 14U also allows BBCOR (-3) or (-5) bats.
 Wood bats are accepted.

 Shetland and Pinto American divisions must use USA Bats only.
-2 5/8” is the maximum bat diameter allowed in these divisions, no 2 ¾” barrels.
+2 5/8” is the maximum bat diameter allowed in these divisions.
+Bats with 2 ¾” diameter barrels are prohibited.

 To see a list of illegal bats, go to the USSSA website or click on this link.
 For illegal USA Bats click on this link.
 These bats are NOT ALLOWED.